mattbierner/blog.mattbierner.com/_posts/2015-07-15-one-pixel-cinema.md

 ## Frame Two
 {% include image.html file="eyes-example-tom-gets-doxed.png" description="Masquerade!
 Paper faces on parade!" %}

-It's pretty clear that red dominants this frame, taking up the entire center, but there's a good deal of black from the cloaks as well.
+It's pretty clear that red dominates this frame, taking up the entire center, but there's a good deal of black from the cloaks as well.

 {% include image.html file="samples-eyes-cer.png" description="Left to right: Average - #421823, ColorThief - #b63359, ColorWeave - #ba3066" %}